University of Central Florida College of Engineering and Computer Science: Research

 Metropolitan Orlando sustains the world's largest recognized cluster of modeling, simulation and training companies.
-Located directly south of the main campus in the Central Florida Research Park, which is one of the largest research parks in the nation.
-Providing more than 10,000 jobs, the Research Park is the largest research park in Florida, the fourth largest in the United States by number of companies, and the seventh largest in the United States by number of employees.
+Located directly south of the main campus is the Central Florida Research Park, which is one of the largest research parks in the nation.
+Providing more than 10,000 jobs, the Research Park is the largest research park in Florida, the fourth largest in the U.S. by number of companies, and the seventh largest in the U.S. by number of employees.
 Collectively, UCF's research centers and the park manage over $5.5 billion in contracts annually.

-The university fosters partnerships with corporations such as Lockheed Martin, Boeing, and Siemens, and through partnerships with local community colleges.
+The university fosters partnerships with corporations such as Lockheed Martin, Boeing, and Siemens, and with local community colleges.
 UCF also houses a satellite campus at the Kennedy Space Center in Cape Canaveral, Florida.
 UCF is also a member of the Florida High Tech Corridor Council.